-CHEM 1412 is the second semester of the two-semester general chemistry sequence that aims to lay the foundation of in depth studies in chemistry.
-This semester we will first learn the properties of gases, liquids and solids.
-Then we will explore what drives chemical reactions in terms of their progress and rate.
-We will cover chemical kinetics, chemical equilibrium, thermodynamics, acids/bases, electrochemistry and nuclear chemistry.
+CHEM 1411 is the first semester of the two-semester general chemistry sequence that aims to lay the foundation of in depth studies in chemistry.
+This semester we will first learn about elements as they are organized in the periodic table then proceed to learning about atomic structure and how atoms combine into ions or molecules.
+Then we will explore how compounds react with each other and study the energetics of chemical reactions.
+We will close the semester with learning about chemical bonding and molecular structure.
 With these studies, we will learn how to model matter and chemical processes to use them in our every-day life.